 Properties in Leatherhead: Exploring Days Out

 Whether you’re a resident of one of the houses in Leatherhead or just touring, the area promises a rich tapestry of attractions.
 Family outings at Bocketts Farm in neighbouring Fetcham are always a hit, showcasing both traditional farmyard animals and some unique exotic species.

 A stone’s throw away from Leatherhead is the splendid Polesden Lacey.
 This Edwardian mansion, established in 1842, alongside its picturesque estate, beckons explorers of all ages.
 For those seeking thrill and excitement, Chessington World of Adventures awaits just down the A423.

-Leatherhead Transport Links
+Leatherhead Houses and their Proximity to Key Transport Links

 Leatherhead properties benefit from being strategically located for transport.
 The town’s proximity to major highways like the M25 and A24 ensures quick trips to destinations such as Guildford, Woking, and Epsom.
 Although London-bound drives require navigating through rush hour traffic, they remain a viable option for many.

 The Leatherhead railway station, a brief 10-minute stroll from the town centre, may be compact with its two platforms but doesn’t compromise on service.
 Off-peak hours see 12 trains hourly: six headed for London — two for London Victoria and four for London Waterloo.
 All these journeys are slightly over 40 minutes.
 The remaining services cater to destinations like Dorking, Horsham, and Guildford.